 Vegan Watercolour Art Supplies

 I’m relatively new to watercolour painting.
 I’ve been teaching myself to draw and to paint since last September, and as it’s completely new to me and I knew nothing about art supplies to begin with, it’s been a steep learning curve.
 I have been vegan since October 2005 and my veganism influences not just what I eat, but what I wear, the cosmetics and household products I buy and use, and any products I use for work and my hobbies.
-Whilst the environmental benefits of being vegan are important to me and my academic background is in environmental science, I am vegan for animal welfare reasons first and foremost.
+Whilst the environmental benefits of being vegan are important to me I am vegan for animal welfare reasons first and foremost.

 I thought at first that it wouldn’t be too complicated to find vegan watercolour supplies.
 I assummed I’d have to be wary over certain red pigments (because of cochineal) and black pigments (because of bone char) but what I didn’t realise was that many of the artist grade paints contain a substance called ox gall which (correct me if I’m wrong) influences viscosity and the way paint holds together in suspension as well as on paper.